libraryofcelsus/Aetherius_AI_Assistant/readme.md

 7. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui/releases/tag/snapshot-2023-11-05

 Oobabooga Text-Ui just changed how their api works.
-The most up to date version that works is snapshot-2023-11-05 This can be done through the release menu or **git clone https://github.com/oobabooga/text-generation-webui --build snapshot-2023-11-05**
+The most up to date version that works is snapshot-2023-11-05 This can be done through the release menu or **git clone https://github.com/oobabooga/text-generation-webui --branch snapshot-2023-11-05**

 To run Aetherius on Google Colab with Oobabooga using a public Api, use the Notebook file in the "./Colab Notebooks" Folder.
 To use the Public Api with Aetherius, change the "HOST_Oobabooga" in the settings json to the given non-streaming Url.
 To use multiple Hosts, separate them with a space. <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>